digital-asset/daml/docs/source/daml/models-versus-application.rst

 Looking at the ledger from a data synchronization perspective
 *************************************************************

 On the other hand, when doing data synchronization most of the inter-process communication between parties belongs on the ledger.
-This perspective is grounded in the fact that DA’s platform acts as a messaging bus where the messages are subject to certain guarantees:
+This perspective is grounded in the fact that the ledger infrastructure acts as a messaging bus where the messages are subject to certain guarantees:

 * The initiating party is authentic
 * Messages conform to DAML model specification